wangfowen/owenwangdotcom/_posts/2016-10-13-imperfection.md

 of both.
 I'm accepting what I've got, both the good and bad.
-[The best parts of a culture are also its worst](https://markmanson.net/prove-yourself){:target="_blank"}, so as flawed as the Bay Area is, there are many perks that come with it.
+[The best parts of a culture are also its worst](https://markmanson.net/prove-yourself){:target="_blank"}, so as flawed as the Bay Area is, there are many perks that come with it, and I'm now noticing more of the good.
 And traveling the way I've always done it may be getting old for me, but there are other ways I can still experience other places, like living there for longer periods of time to interact more with locals.

 I'm still planning to make a change in my life, but it's not because I need it now, but because I'd like to try a change before I have real responsibilities and it becomes impossible to do so.
 A chance to explore what else is out there, to gain more empathy for others outside of our tech bubble.
-It may seem like I'm making life worse unnecessarily, but I wouldn't know unless I tried.

 Is this the right choice?
 I don't actually know.
 But you know what?
 That's okay!
 That's part of the beauty of living life.
 If we made perfect decisions and had perfect lives, life would be damn boring.

-Life is like sailing a boat, you set a direction to go and try to steer as close to it as possible, but sometimes winds will push you off course, and all we can do is adjust and adapt.
+It's like sailing a boat, you set a direction to go and try to steer as close to it as possible, but sometimes winds will push you off course, and all you can do is adjust and adapt.